egeozgul/MQTT_Client/README.md

 - Customizable broker settings and topics.

 ## Usage
-Open the HTML file in a web browser.
+Open the HTML file in a web browser (https://egeozgul.github.io/MQTT_Client/).
 Click and hold any button to send a command, and release to send an 'off' command.